Satoshi Village the blog of Daniel Himmelstein

 My Hike

 I hiked the Long Trail in September, with my two friends Freshmeat and I.A.O.
 Moosalamoo (trail names).
 September is an ideal month, since there are fewer bugs, less mud, and later sunrises.
 But really any month is a good time to hike!
-We hiked 280 miles over 12 days, 22 hours, and 42 minutes, taking us from Canada to Massachusetts along the spine of the Green Mountains.
+We hiked 280 miles over 12 days, 22 hours, and 42 minutes,

 It’s hard to sum up the trip in three photos.
 But I’ll try.